-Track-and-Hold Section
+Track/Hold Section

-The track-and-hold amplifier on the analog input of the AD7896 allows the ADC to accurately convert an input sine wave of full-scale amplitude to 12-bit accuracy.
-The input bandwidth of the track-and-hold is greater than the Nyquist rate of the ADC even when the ADC is operated at its maximum throughput rate of 100 kHz (i.e., the track-and-hold can handle input frequencies in excess of 50 kHz).
+The track/hold amplifier on the analog input of the AD7896 allows the ADC to accurately convert an input sine wave of fullscale amplitude to 12-bit accuracy.
+The input bandwidth of the track/hold is greater than the Nyquist rate of the ADC even when the ADC is operated at its maximum throughput rate of 100 kHz (i.e., the track/hold can handle input frequencies in excess of 50 kHz).

-The track-and-hold amplifier acquires an input signal to 12-bit accuracy in less than 1.5 μs.
-The operation of the track-andhold is essentially transparent to the user.
-With the high sampling operating mode, the track-and-hold amplifier goes from its tracking mode to its hold mode at the start of conversion (i.e., the rising edge of CONVST).
-The aperture time for the trackand-hold (i.e., the delay time between the external CONVST signal and the track-and-hold actually going into hold) is typically 15 ns.
-At the end of conversion (on the falling edge of BUSY), the part returns to its tracking mode.
-The acquisition time of the track-and-hold amplifier begins at this point.
-For the auto shutdown mode, the rising edge of CONVST wakes up the part and the track-and-hold amplifier goes from its tracking mode to its hold mode 6 μ s after the rising edge of \overline{CONVST} (provided that the $\overline{\text{CONVST}}$ high time is less than 6 μs).
+The track/hold amplifier acquires an input signal to 12-bit accuracy in less than 1.5 μs.
+The operation of the track/hold is essentially transparent to the user.
+With the high sampling operating mode the track/hold amplifier goes from its tracking mode to its hold mode at the start of conversion (i.e., the rising edge of CONVST).
+The aperture time for the track/hold (i.e., the delay time between the external CONVST signal and the track/hold actually going into hold) is typically 15 ns.
+At the end of conversion (on the falling edge of BUSY) the part returns to its tracking mode.
+The acquisition time of the track/hold amplifier begins at this point.
+For the auto shutdown mode, the rising edge of CONVST wakes up the part and the track and hold amplifier goes from its tracking mode to its hold mode 6 us after the rising edge of $\overline{\text{CONVST}}$ (provided that the $\overline{\text{CONVST}}$ high time is less then 6 μs).
 Once again the part returns to its tracking mode at the end of conversion when the BUSY signal goes low.

-Timing and Control
+Timing and Control Section

 Figure 2 shows the timing and control sequence required to obtain optimum performance from the AD7896.
-In the sequence shown, conversion is initiated on the falling edge of \overline{CONVST} and new data from this conversion is available in the output register of the AD7896 8 μ s later.
-Once the read operation has taken place, another 400 ns should be allowed before the next falling edge of \overline{CONVST} to optimize the settling of the track-and-hold amplifier before the next conversion is initiated.
-With the serial clock frequency at its maximum of 10 MHz (5 V operation), the achievable throughput time for the part is 8 μ s (conversion time) plus 1.6 μ s (read time) plus 0.4 μ s (acquisition time).
-This results in a minimum throughput time of 10 μ s (equivalent to a throughput rate of 100 kHz).
-A serial clock of less than 10 MHz can be used, but this will in turn mean that the throughput time will increase.
+In the sequence shown, conversion is initiated on the falling edge of CONVST and new data from this conversion is available in the output register of the AD7896 8 us later.
+Once the read operation has taken place, a further 400 ns should be allowed before the next falling edge of CONVST to optimize the settling of the track/ hold amplifier before the next conversion is initiated.
+With the serial clock frequency at its maximum of 10 MHz (5 V operation), the achievable throughput rate for the part is 8 μs (conversion time) plus 1.6 μs (read time) plus 0.4 μs (acquisition time).
+This results in a minimum throughput time of 10 μs (equivalent to a throughput rate of 100 kHz).
+A serial clock of less than 10 MHz can be used but this will in turn mean that the throughput time will increase.

-The read operation consists of 16 serial clock pulses to the output shift register of the AD7896.
-After 16 serial clock pulses, the shift register is reset and the SDATA line is three-stated.
-If there are more serial clock pulses after the 16th clock, the shift register will be moved on past its reset state.
+The read operation consists of sixteen serial clock pulses to the output shift register of the AD7896.
+After sixteen serial clock pulses the shift register is reset and the SDATA line is threestated.
+If there are more serial clock pulses after the sixteenth clock, the shift register will be moved on past its reset state.
 However, the shift register will be reset again on the falling edge of the $\overline{\text{CONVST}}$ signal to ensure that the part returns to a known state every conversion cycle.
 As a result, a read operation from the output register should not straddle across the falling edge of $\overline{\text{CONVST}}$ as the output shift register will be reset in the middle of the read operation and the data read back into the microprocessor will appear invalid.